Keksuccino/docs_fancymenu/docs/conditions.md

 **Value required**: No

 ## Is Player Jumping or Falling
-Checks if the player is currently jumping.
+Returns true while the player is airborne in a normal jumping or falling state.
+Swimming, fluids, elytra flight, sleeping, visual swimming, and crawling are excluded.
 **Value required**: No

 ## Is Player Under Water